 - Helps mitigate unforeseen business risks.

 The same principle applies when you’re talking about languages.
 Nearshore software development companies, more often than not, speak similar languages.
-For example, 98% of our IT team working in Mexico either have IT engineers who speak English or have one person who’s able to communicate in English with team members in the United States.
+For example, 98% of our IT team working in a nearshore software development in Mexico either have IT engineers who speak English or have one person who’s able to communicate in English with team members in the United States.

 Two-way communication is necessary if you want to be able to convey your business models, plans, and strategies to teams working off base.